 Yes, that’s right you want people to pay you.
 I recently did this myself when did a pre-sale on a product I wanted to create.

 I had a great idea for a product but I didn’t want to get wrapped up in creating a huge course only to find out that nobody wanted it.

 In the end, I only got one person to buy the product and I made the realization that even though people were telling me they wanted the product nobody was willing to pay me for the product.

 How to Fix this Issue: If you have a product idea the best way to know if people will buy it is to get them to vote with their wallet.

 You don’t even need to make your product or an audience to do this.
-Just simply run some Facebook ads to a landing page to a free download similar to your product and then simple ask them if they would be interested in become an early adopter for your product.
+Just simply run some Facebook ads to a landing page for a free download similar to your product and then simply ask them if they would be interested in becoming an early adopter of your product.

 Q6: Do People Trust You?

 You might be thinking what does trust have to do with all of this and my answer is a lot.

 If people don’t trust you how would you ever expect them to buy your product or service?